-I believe by fixing my mental health, the questions surrounding and clouding whether I am Autistic, may finally come to some form of a conclusion or an answer.
+I believe by fixing my mental health, the questions surrounding and clouding whether I have Autism, may finally come to some form of a conclusion or an answer.

 The way her brain works provided a logical and rational explanation that may be plausible, even more so now I have gathered more insight into ADHD (neurology and psychology)

-I will continue to research alongside, tests scientifically recognised in one sense or another that may or may not be relevant, that could help give more insight and create some stepping stones, where there may once have appeared to be none.
+I will continue to research alongside doing tests scientifically recognised in one sense or another that may or may not be relevant, that may give more insight or create some stepping stones, where there may once have appeared to be none.

 I took the Myers Biggs – personality type indicator test at a time where I was lost and needed to be found.
 I have to say it stroked my ego exceptionally well, but that wasn’t what I wanted or needed.